StoicBliss/geg-flight-bot/README.md

 ├── bot.py              # Main bot logic, API fetching, and Flask server ├── requirements.txt    # Python dependencies
 └── README.md           # Documentation
+requirements.txt content:
+Plaintext

+python-telegram-bot
+requests
+flask
+pytz

+ℹ️ Notes on "Check Screen"
+If the bot displays "Zone: Check Screen", it means the flight is operated by a regional partner (like SkyWest) or the API data didn't specify a terminal.
+These flights often shift between gates, so the driver should check physical airport screens.

+Disclaimer: This tool is for informational purposes only.
+Always obey airport traffic laws and regulations.